 But how do we get to that level of invisible operation?
 Moving past the policyholder experience, an organization has to understand internally how the IT works, how to use it properly and ultimately how the use of IT will underpin process and culture.
 At the end of the day, you really need to scale the skills around technology and make them an integral part of the business, a serious challenge for any organization.
 Imagine having to do this for a company like Allianz with operations in some 70 countries and business entities that are active globally, regionally, and locally.
 That part absolutely has to work.
 Only if it does can we have a solid basis to really ensure the policyholder side of things.

 So that’s why I start with the people in my own division, the very first level where people play a crucial role in my world as CIO.
-I want my team to act in a collaborative, competent, fast, and focused way.
+I want my team to act in a collaborative, competent, fast and focused way.
 These key fundamentals ensure reliable delivery and a strong interaction with the rest of the Allianz world.
-It is one of my major objectives to create this mind-set as a solid foundation so that the people around me are better able to navigate a world becoming increasingly VUCA (volatile, uncertain, changing and ambiguous).
-In this way they can then better interact with the rest of the organization(s) at Allianz and outside Allianz to move its digitalization agenda forward.
+It is one of my major objectives to create this mind-set as a solid foundation so that the people around me are better able to navigate a world becoming increasingly volatile, uncertain, changing and ambiguous (VUCA).
+In this way, they can better interact with the rest of the organization(s) at Allianz and outside Allianz to move its digitalization agenda forward.